Experience the Outdoors in Cripple Creek, Colorado

 Hunting is part of the rich heritage of Colorado.
 The forests and mountains that surround Cripple Creek provide great habitat for continuing that tradition.
 Colorado hunters support wildlife management and restoration programs with their hunting license fees.
 Elk, mule deer and bighorn sheep are year-round residents.
 Seasons are set for smaller game as well as for less-plentiful animals such as mountain lions and black bear.
 Many public lands are open to hunting, and local outfitters can assist or guide hunters looking for that perfect spot.

-Be sure to check with the Colorado Division of Wildlife for detailed information.
+Be sure to check with the Colorado Parks and Wildlife for detailed information.

 There’s a camping experience to fit everyone’s taste in and around Cripple Creek.
 The Pike National Forest allows primitive backcountry camping and also has campgrounds in the area.
 Other campgrounds, such as the ones at Mueller State Park, offer full RV hookups.
 Private campgrounds offer other amenities, such as laundry facilities, flush toilets, showers and even small stores.
 Some have cabins that can be rented.
 Some are small and simple; others, such as the cabins at Mueller State Park, are luxurious retreats.